-The Christmas market is open Tuesdays-Sundays but is only free Tuesdays-Fridays before 5pm.
+The Christmas market is open Tuesdays-Sundays but is only free Tuesdays-Thursdays all day and Fridays before 6PM.
 Find more details here and get weekend or evening tickets.

 Cavalcade of Lights

 Every year the Cavalcade of Lights is held at Nathan Phillips Square for the lighting of the official Christmas tree.
 Live musical performances, a fireworks show is put on and a dance party is held on the skating rink, all completely free!

 This year’s event is on November 28th.
 See the events line up here.

 Santa Claus Parade

-Held every year since 1913, the Santa Claus Parade is a spectacular event will colourful festive costumes and giants floats for 2 and a half hours of entertainment from Bloor to St Lawrence Market.
+Held every year since 1913, the Santa Claus Parade is a spectacular event will colourful festive costumes and giant floats for 2 and a half hours of entertainment from Bloor to St Lawrence Market.

 Find more information, donate, volunteer or join other events on the official Santa Claus Parade site.

 The Festival of Cool Norden

-At the Harbourfront Centre The Festival of Cool Norden runs from November 24th until December 2nd, 2018.
+At the Harbourfront Centre The Festival of Cool Norden runs from the end of November to the beginning of December.
 It’s an artisan market so you can get ahead on your Christmas shopping.